-Assets which have been received during the month and considered as income may not also be counted with resources during the same month (unless the income received is given away during the month it is received - Re.
-MS H-323).
-For example, if an individual had a checking account balance of \$1,950 as of June 1, the receipt of a \$300.00 SSA check during June would not cause the individual's \$2,000 resource limit to be exceeded during June even if the entire check was deposited in the checking account.
+Assets which have been received during the month and considered as income may not also be counted with resources during the same month (unless the income received is given away during the month it is received.
+Refer to MS H-323).
+For example, if an individual had a checking account balance of one thousand nine hundred fifty dollars (\$1,950) as of June 1, the receipt of an SSA check of three hundred dollars (\$300) during June would not cause the individual's resource limit of two thousand dollars (\$2,000) to be exceeded during June even if the entire check was deposited in the checking account.
 The individual's resource eligibility would not be affected by the receipt of income during the month.
-It would only be affected if the income was retained to the extent that it caused the \$2,000 limit to be exceeded as of the beginning of July.
+It would only be affected if the income was retained to the extent that it caused the limit of two thousand dollars (\$2,000) to be exceeded as of the beginning of July.

-SSI lump sum benefits (never counted as income) will be excluded from resource consideration for 9 full months after the month of receipt (Re.
-MS E-410 #3 and E-523 #6).
-SSA lump sum payments also have the 9 month resource exclusion, but will count as income in the month of receipt.
+SSI lump sum benefits (never counted as income) will be excluded from resource consideration for nine (9) full months after the month of receipt (Refer to MS E-410 #3 and E-523 #6).
+SSA lump sum payments also have the nine (9) month resource exclusion but will count as income in the month of receipt.

 Interest earned on the excluded funds will be counted as income in the month accrued and, if retained, as a resource in the month following.